The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 MartAnnes Burrito Palace

-Fantastic for breakfast – or any meal of the day – MartAnnes Burrito Palace hits the spot!
-Featuring and extensive menu of authentic southwestern fare in an innovative space, the locally owned restaurant is a favorite for both Flagstaff residents and visitors!
+Featuring an extensive menu of authentic southwestern fare in an innovative space, the locally owned restaurant is a favorite for both Flagstaff residents and visitors.

 Diablo Burger

-Serving up an array of delicious burgers on English muffins, Diablo Burger focuses on using local ingredients – including 100% local grass-fed beef.
-Named one of the top burger joints in all of Arizona, you won’t want to miss Diablo Burger!
+Serving up an array of delicious burgers, Diablo focuses on using local ingredients – including 100% local grass-fed beef.
+Named one of the top burger joints in all of Arizona, you won’t want to miss it!

 NiMarco’s Pizza Downtown

 A favorite local Flagstaff pizza place, NiMarco’s has been around since 1979.
-Known for their fresh-made dough and sauce, they offer a build-your-own menu, featured specialty pizzas, appetizers, wings and salads.
+Known for their fresh-made dough and sauce, they offer a build-your-own menu and feature specialty pizzas, appetizers, wings and salads.

 Lumberyard Brewing Company